Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Results

 A notable observation is that the choice of reward design (process-based vs. solution-based rewards) does not produce a consistent winner across tasks.
 In some evaluations the process-based reward led to better outcomes, while in others the solution-based reward (which only evaluates the final answer) proved to be more effective.
 On average, compared with zero-shot performance, tuning with GRPO with process-based or solution-based reward leads to 13\% and 8\% performance increase when skipping the synthetic SFT stage, while after synthetic SFT the performance increases are 19\% and 24\% respectively.
-This inconsistency suggests that the optimal RL reward for synthetic graph problems may be task-dependent.
+This inconsistency suggests that the optimal alignment reward for synthetic graph problems may be task-dependent.

 The impact of purely synthetic SFT is mixed across different datasets.
 Some tasks derive significant benefit from SFT alone, whereas others show little performance increase or even worse performance.
-For example, the Blocksworld tasks and WikiDYK factual QA saw immediate boosts from SFT with an average of 56\%, which on average RL then amplified performance by 10\%.
+For example, the Blocksworld tasks and WikiDYK factual QA saw immediate boosts from SFT with an average of 56\%, which on average alignment then amplified performance by 10\%.
 In contrast, other benchmarks did not respond as positively.
-In tasks like StrategyQA and Knowledge Crosswords, simply applying SFT harmed accuracy, leading to an average of 28\% performance decrease comparing to zero-shot performance, which further limits the performance increase using synthetic RL.
+In tasks like StrategyQA and Knowledge Crosswords, simply applying SFT harmed accuracy, leading to an average of 28\% performance decrease comparing to zero-shot performance, which further limits the performance increase using synthetic alignment.

-Results also suggest that generalization from synthetic to real-world via RL is most successful when the target task is structurally similar to the synthetic tasks used during RL training.
-In particular, Blocksworld planning task benefited greatly from RL fine-tuning.
+Results also suggest that generalization from synthetic to real-world via alignment is most successful when the target task is structurally similar to the synthetic tasks used during post-training alignment.
+In particular, Blocksworld planning task benefited greatly from alignment.
 After training on synthetic planning-like scenarios, the models were far better at solving the Blocksworld planning challenge than zero-shot performance.
-For instance, an RL-tuned \textsc{Llama-3.1-8B-Instruct} model achieved a dramatically higher planning success rate, increasing 129.7\% compared to base or supervised-only counterparts, and an additional 83.2\% performance increase when synthetic SFT-trained first.
+For instance, an alignment-tuned \textsc{Llama-3.1-8B-Instruct} model achieved a dramatically higher planning success rate, increasing 129.7\% compared to base or supervised-only counterparts, and an additional 83.2\% performance increase when synthetic SFT-trained first.